microprediction/microprediction/README.md

 # microprediction

-Provides free access to collective microprediction client leveraging www.microprediction.org
+Free access to live univariate time series prediction at www.microprediction.org where bots fight to predict you time series

     pip install microprediction

-This library can be used both to contribute predictions and solicit predictions.
+This library can also be used to contribute predictions as well as soliciting them.

+# Quickstart

+See /polling_examples for stream creation examples, which look like this.

+    feed = MicroPoll(write_key=TRAFFIC_WRITE_KEY,
+                     name='verrazano_speed.json',
+                     func=verrazano_speed,
+                     interval=20)
+    feed.run()

+Once a stream is created you can view predictions at www.microprediction.org or by using the reader to get the cumulative distribution function.

-# Hierarchy
+# Class Hierarchy

     Conventions
        |